diacode/diacode-website/source/blog/2016-01-27-trello-clone-with-phoenix-and-react-pt-7.html.markdown

 ```

-Basically we are going to have to different channels:
+Basically we are going to have two different channels:

-- The ```UserChannel``` will handle messages with any topic starting with ```"users:"``` and we will use it to inform users about events related to them like when they are invited to join a board for instance.
+- The ```UserChannel``` will handle messages with any topic starting with ```"users:"``` and we will use it to inform users about events related to them, for example when they are invited to join a board for instance.
-- The ```BoardChannel``` will have the most functionality handling messages for managing boards, lists and cards, informing to any user who might be viewing the board in that exact moment about any change.
+- The ```BoardChannel``` will have the most functionality; handling messages for managing boards, lists and cards, informing any user who might be viewing the board in that exact moment about any change.

 We also need to implement the ```connect``` and ```id``` functions which will look